Mohosin999/mohosin999/README.md

 ## 🚀 About Me
-With over two years of hands-on experience in MERN stack development, I focus on creating high-performance, scalable web applications that maximize user experience.
-My skills are JavaScript, TypeScript, React, Next.js, Node.js, Express.js, and MongoDB.
-This skill set enables me to create responsive frontends, develop RESTful APIs, and work effectively across the frontend and backend.
+With over 4 years of experience in front-end development, I’m an expert at creating high-performance, scalable web applications that maximize user experience.
+My skills are JavaScript, TypeScript, React, and Next.js, and I have a deep understanding of building RESTful APIs using Node.js and Express.
+Recently, I’ve been building websites with AI-powered features integrated directly into the workflow.
+This approach ensures that the solutions I deliver stay modern, efficient, and ahead of the curve.

-I enjoy integrating AI-powered features into my workflow to make my solutions more modern and ahead of the curve.
-When I’m not coding, I enjoy spending time in peaceful, green environments, and I exercise regularly to maintain both physical and mental health.
-Always open to remote roles where I can build cool things with forward-thinking teams.
+I truly enjoy learning new things.
+Right now, I’m exploring backend development and working with the MERN stack to strengthen my full-stack skills.
+When I’m not coding, I love spending time in peaceful green environments.
+I also exercise regularly to stay physically and mentally healthy.

+📌 Always open to remote roles where I can build cool things with forward-thinking teams.

 𝐂𝐨𝐧𝐭𝐚𝐜𝐭: 📧 mohosin.hasan.akash@gmail.com or 📧 mohosinlinkedin@gmail.com